joshgerdes/jekyll-uno/_drafts/jekyll-uno-and-my-new-blog-theme.md

 **NOTE** jekyll-uno had some bugs around setting an empty baseurl, you will need [this pull request](https://github.com/joshgerdes/jekyll-uno/pull/60) to make it all work properly

 The URL structure was slightly different from my old blog which uses /yyyy/m/d/title as the format.
-I quite like just having the year in the URL so instead of reimplementing my old url scheme I decided to add in redirects from the origional URLs to the new ones.
+I quite like just having the year in the URL so instead of re-implementing my old URL scheme I decided to add in redirects from the original URLs to the new ones.
 To do this I installed a redirection plugin [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from)

 I then updated the theme to personalise it.
 Mostly this was done in the `_config.yaml`.